areleu/vencopy/docs/software/core.rst

 Aggregation to fleet level: :ref:`profileaggregators`
 ---------------------------------------------------
-In the ProfileAggregator, single vehicle profiles are aggregated to fleet level.
-Depending on the profile, different aggregation approaches are used.
+In the ProfileAggregator, single vehicle profiles are aggregated across all vehicles to gain fleet level profiles.
+Depending on the profile type, different aggregation approaches are used.
+The design pattern is similar as in the diarybuilders.
+There is one wrapper class, ProfileAggregator, that has an instance of the class Aggregator as attribute.
+This attribute's method perform_aggregation() is then called for each profile relevant for the analysis, specifying the profile type as a parameter ('flow' or 'state').
+The profiles for drain, availability and uncontrolled charging are all flow profiles, whereas the battery level profiles are state profiles and thus, are aggregated differently.
+Two options can be given in the user_config for refining profile aggregation: The timespan and the aggregation weights.
+The timespan can be given in the option 'aggregation_timespan', specifying if the resulting profile is a daily profile or a weekly profile.
+The flow profiles are aggregated using means or weighted means which can be specified in the profileaggregators section of the user_config under the option 'weight_flow_profiles'.
+The aggregation does not change the temporal resolution, it is only related to aggregate the charging profiles from around 100,000 single-vehicle profiles to fleet profiles.
+Thus, after aggregation, there are 5 profiles with the temporal timespan (daily or weekly) and the temporal resolution selected in the diary builder before (e.g. 24 values for daily profiles with hourly resolution).

 Output postprocessing: :ref:`postprocessors`
 ---------------------------------------------------
-In the PostProcessor, the aggregated weekly timeseries for the fleet are translated into annual timeseries.
-An option to normalise the profiles is also provided.
+In the PostProcessor, two steps happen.
+First, the aggregated weekly timeseries for the fleet are translated into annual timeseries by cloning e.g. a week by around 52 times to span a full year.
+The second purpose is to normalize the aggregated fleet profiles in order to provide profiles independent of the specific input and to be able to scale the venco.py output in a consecutive stept with feet scenarios or annual energy demands.
+For the flow profiles, two normalization bases are applied: The drain and uncontrolled charging profiles are normalized to the annual energy volume of the profiles to be scaled with an annual energy demand.
+The charging power profile is normalized by the number of vehicles to retrieve a rated charging power per representative vehicle.
+The two state profiles - minimum and maximum battery level profiles - are normalized using the battery capacity given in the flexestimaros part of the user_config.